kalisio/kdk/docs/tools/documentation.md

 * `.vuepress` stores the **VuePress** configuration.
 * `assets` stores the resources (images, diagrams...) you want to use in your documentation.
 * `README.md` is the entry point of your documentation.
 * `package.json` is the Node.js entry point to build the documentation.
+The file must have the following content:

+<<< @/package.json

 ::: tip
 The structure follows the **VuePress** directory structure and more information can be found [here](https://vuepress.vuejs.org/guide/directory-structure.html)